 How can I get a cost estimate?

-Please click here and provide as much information as you can, attaching the files.
+Please click here and provide as much information as you can, attaching the files you have (zipped together, if more than one).